whitefeather2796/Wampum/HOW-TO-DEPLOY.md

 ## How to invoke the action

-You can invoke the action in the openwhisk explorer located in the activity bar or invoke it with the following command:
+You can invoke the action in the openwhisk explorer located in the activity bar or invoke it I'm with the following command:

 ```
 $ wsk action invoke hello_world_package/hello_world --blocking